ycarowr/UnityNetworkingAPI/README.md

 ### Creating the Client Application

-The client application has a similar set of steps:
+The client application has almost the same set of steps as the server:

-1. Download the Client UnityPackage and import it into your game client. [here](/UnityNetworkingAPI/UnityGameClient).
+1. Download the Client UnityPackage and import it into your game client.
+Link [here](/UnityNetworkingAPI/UnityGameClient).
 2. Create a new script and open it.
-3. Add the following import on top `using UnityGameClient;`
+3. Add the following import on top: `using UnityGameClient;`
-4. Change the parent class of the script to `BaseNetworkApplication`
+4. Change the parent class of the script to: `BaseNetworkApplication`
 5. Drop the script into a gameObject inside the scene.
-6. Drag and drop the scriptable object that contains the server configurations.
+6. Drag and drop the scriptable object that contains the client configurations.
 The asset is located at: `UnityNetworkingAPI/UnityGameClient/Assets/ClientConfigs.asset`

 It should look like this picture from the [DemoClientApp.cs](/UnityNetworkingAPI/UnityGameClient/Assets/Scripts/Demo/Client/DemoClientApp.cs) :